RevolvingMadness/Sculk-Docs/docs/stdlib.md

 ### errorMessage: [String](#string) | [Null](#null) {data-toc-label='errorMessage'}

-Whether the command succeeded.
+The error message of the command.
 If the command succeeded the value will default to [Null](#null).

 ## Dictionary